Can Melatonin Actually Help You Sleep?

 Common causes for low melatonin levels include:

-· Too much light at night
+- Too much light at night

-· Not enough light during the day
+- Not enough light during the day

-· Shift work
+- Shift work

 There are many ways to naturally support the body’s production of melatonin and help you get a better night’s sleep.
 Studies have shown that too much artificial and natural lighting inhibits the brain’s production of melatonin, so turning out the lights is a good place to start for people with chronic sleep deprivation.

 If you’ve been dealing with persistent sleep issues or insomnia and have tried all natural methods, you may want to look into melatonin supplements.
 These supplements can come in the form of pills, liquids, or chewables, and they are common sleep aids taken by millions of Americans.